 Get PayPal API Signature or Certificate

-Our next step is generating either PayPal API Signature credentials or API Certificate credentials.
+Our next step is to generate either PayPal API Signature credentials or API Certificate credentials.
 If you hesitate which one to choose, here’s our explanation of their difference:

 - PayPal API Signature includes an API Username, API Password, and Signature, which does not expire.

-- API Certificate credentials include an API Username, API Password, and Certificate, which expires automatically after three years.
+- API Certificate credentials include an API Username in PayPal, API Password, and Certificate, which expires automatically after three years.

-Keep in mind, that for getting PayPal API credentials you should have a verified email address.
+Keep in mind, that for getting API credentials in PayPal you should have a verified email address.

 This is how you should get API Signature or Certificate credentials for your PayPal account:

 - Log in to your PayPal Sandbox account, use your business profile data.

 - Click the “Settings” icon.

 - Click Account access under “Account & Security” on the left of the page.